Can the Owner of an Open WiFi Hotspot See What Files I’m Downloading?

 Your ISP can see everything you do.

-If you’re not taking additional steps to encrypt or otherwise hide what you are doing, your ISP can see you are downloading, say, a specific file from a specific location.
+If you’re not taking additional steps to encrypt or otherwise hide what you are doing, your ISP can see that you are downloading, say, a specific file from a specific location.

 Do hotspot owners watch?